 - Get Vetted: There are certain factors that can put pets at higher risk for developing mammary tumors, including hereditary, hormonal and environmental factors, age and diet.
 Veterinary visits are vital to detect early signs of illness and begin treatment.
 To help your vet spot anything unusual early, bring your pet in for regular check-ups and discuss your furry friend’s risk factors.

 - Think Ahead: Protect your pet with pet insurance as soon as possible after you adopt or purchase her(don’t wait until she gets sick – no pet insurance provider can cover pre-existing conditions) and make sure the policy covers comprehensive cancer treatment.
 Pet insurance can ensure peace of mind that you won’t be faced with choosing between your pet and your pocketbook down the road, and you’ll be able to approve the treatments your veterinarian recommends to save your pet’s life without worrying about cost.

-To learn more about keeping pets healthy, happy and safe, visit www.GoPetplan.com.
+To learn more about pet insurance, visit www.GoPetplan.com.